andrewjahn/AndysBrainBook/docs/CAT12/CAT12_02_DownloadingADNIData.rst

 .. figure:: 02_ADNI_Download.png

 Once the download finishes, unzip the file ``ADNI1_Baseline 3T.zip``.
 Then, open a Terminal, navigate to your Desktop, and create a new folder by typing ``mkdir CAT12_Tutorial``.
 Within this folder, create two sub-folders, ``AD`` and ``CN``.
 Using the download window as a guide, place the subjects ending with IDs 0963, 0369, 0413, 0304, 0061, and 1250 into the ``CN`` folder, and the rest into the ``AD`` folder.
 Next, you will notice that each of these subject folders contain several subfolders, before you reach the anatomical NIFTI image.
-Since these subfolders aren't neede, move each of the NIFTI files to the each subject's top folder by typing the following code from the CAT12_Tutorial directory:
+Since these subfolders aren't needed, move each of the NIFTI files to the each subject's top folder by typing the following code from the CAT12_Tutorial directory:

 ::